vb100/MLOps-Notes/README.md

   <li style=square><b>Deploy</b>.
 The deploy module enables operationalizing the ML models we developed in <i>build</i> stage.
 Deploy pipeline consist of two major components: <b>Application Testing</b> which transforms into <b>Production Release</b>.
 Deployment pipeline is enabled by streamlined CI/CD pipelines connecting the development to production environments.</li>
     <ul style=list-style-type: circle>
       <li>
       <b>Application testing</b>: Before deploying an ML model to production, it is vital to test its robustness and performance via testing.
 So, for this we have <i>Application testing</i> phase where we need to test all the trained models for robustness and performance in a production-like environment alled a <b>test environment</b>.
-This environment must replicate the production environment.
+This environment must replicate the production environment.<br>
+        The ML model for testing is deployed as an API or streaming service in the test environment to deployment targets such as <b>Kubernetes</b> clusters, container instances, or scalable virtual machines or edge devices as per the need and use case.
       </li>
     </ul>
 </ul>